SURGroup/UQpy/docs/source/scientific_machine_learning/index.rst

    The relationship between UQ4ML and ML4UQ.

-The module contains the following parent classes:
+The module contains the following parent classes for neural networks:

 - :class:`ActivationFunction`: Parent class to all activation functions.
 Subclass of :class:`torch.nn.Module`.
 - :class:`BayesianLayer`: Parent class to all Bayesian layers.
 Subclass of :class:`Layer`